plum-umd/symphony-lang/writeup/verification.md

    don't want it.
 And in the closer term, a resource estimate that includes the cost of operations for verification wouldn't be well-justified.
 2. For most problems, the property to be verified is really that the parties have computed a partially "correct" value, not that the parties have run a particular algorithm.
 E.g., the property for quicksort is that the parties have computed a sorted list, not that they necessarily ran quicksort to get it.
 This is even more exaggerated in Karmarkar, where each party should get a NIZK proof of a different fact about the output.
+It also speaks directly to why, HECTOR aside, having this in the language would be pretty conceptually unappealing.

 So we'll probably need to make verification explicit in PSL to at least some extent.
-To get an idea of how exactly we'll do ti, let's try to mock-up an example program.
+To get an idea of how exactly we'll do it, let's try to mock-up a solution to one of the challenge problems.

 # Verification for Quick Sort #